softwaremill/bootzooka/README.md

 with proper path to your MongoDB installation directory.

 After that SBT will start MongoDB instance before executing each test class that exetends SpeficationWithMongo trait.

+It is now also possible to run UI tests.
+We have added a new project, bootstrap-ui-tests, that contains tests for UI.
+This project is not part of the normal build and hence these tests must be run manually.
+To do it, simply run sbt in the bootstrap project directory, switch to bootstrap-ui-tests project and invoke the tests task.

+    MacBook-Pro-Piotr:bootstrap pbu$ sbt
+    [info] Loading project definition from /Users/pbu/Work/bootstrap/project/project
+    [info] Loading project definition from /Users/pbu/Work/bootstrap/project
+    [info] Compiling 1 Scala source to /Users/pbu/Work/bootstrap/project/target/scala-2.9.2/sbt-0.12/classes...
+    [info] Set current project to bootstrap-root (in build file:/Users/pbu/Work/bootstrap/)
+    > project bootstrap-ui-tests
+    [info] Set current project to bootstrap-ui-tests (in build file:/Users/pbu/Work/bootstrap/)
+    > test

+Alternatively you can run a single test using the test-only task.

+    > test-only uitest.ScalaRegisterUITest

+These tests are written using WebDriver and __you need Firefox 18__ to properly run them.

 ## How to develop